XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 Starting your A/C compressor generates a massive inrush current.
 Many inverters will have issues getting the motor spinning.

-In the case of my 3.5Ton unit, the starting current can be upwards of 60 amps @ 220v.
+In the case of my 3.5 Ton unit, the L.R.A.
+(Locked rotor amps) is 112.0 amps @ 220v (24,640 watts).
+This is far more current then my inverter can provide.
+This is the amount of amperage which it can potentially take to start the compressor motor.

-This post, describes how to install a soft-start, which will allow your compressor to easily start off-grid, or via a smaller generator.
+This post, describes how to install a soft start, which will allow your compressor to easily start off-grid using your solar array with inverter and batteries, or via a smaller generator.

 <!-- more -->